Feminism in Bangladesh

 Feminism in Bangladesh (বাংলাদেশে নারীবাদ) seeks equal rights of women in Bangladesh through social and political change.
 Article 28 of Bangladesh constitution states that "Women shall have equal rights with men in all spheres of the State and of public life".
+Feminism is Bangladesh reflects a change in the understanding of ideal womanhood.
+Until the 19th and early 20th century, women in Bangladesh were seen as symbols of tradition, spirituality and domestic life who were supposed to represent a pure, non-western identity.
+However, today they are challenging these old ideas and redefining their roles in society with a stronger focus on independence, equality and active participation in public life.

+Inspired by the legacy of early feminist thinker Begum Rokeya, Bangladeshi feminist have spoken for equal rights and social justice.
+Women played important role in national movements from the Bangladesh Liberation War in 1971 to the July Uprising in 2024.

+Women's contribution in Bangladesh's garment industry has helped strengthen the feminism movements by giving millions of women jobs, income and greater independence.
+Women's growing presence in the workforce has challenged traditional gender roles and pushed for better rights, equality and working conditions.

 History

 Feminist movements in Bangladesh started long before its independence.
 During the 19th century the social reform movement, mostly carried out by male social leaders, worked to abolish practices such as infanticide, child marriage, and widow burning.
 Women activists in Bangladesh organized to claim their rights during the British and Pakistan period of Bangladesh.
 They mobilized to fight regarding issues including violence against women, economic opportunities for women, equal representation in politics for women, reproductive rights, reforming family law, and gender equality in public policies.
 During the Pakistan period the feminist movement was more focused on politics and national struggles.
 The feminist movement of the 1970s and 1980s was led by professional women from urban areas.